Diverse Douro Superior: Q do Monte Xisto & Q da Leda 2015 reds, plus single parcel Rabigatos

 This sub-region is full of surprises and, in this post, I take a look at a distinguished but highly contrasting pair of reds and three whites made by the same winemaker from the same grape – hot-to-trot Rabigato from different parcels.

-Quinta do Leda is the principal source of Barca Velha, so the pedigree of its terroir for accomplished red winemaking is beyond question (check out my notes on a 1997-2014 vertical here); 2015 is a vintage which I like very much, so what’s not to like?
-As always, Quinta do Leda is a very polished, well structured wine, which gives it an air of restraint, even though it is concentrated and ripe.
+Quinta da Leda is the principal source of Barca Velha, so the pedigree of its terroir for accomplished red winemaking is beyond question (check out my notes on a 1997-2014 vertical here); 2015 is a vintage which I like very much, so what’s not to like?
+As always, Quinta da Leda is a very polished, well structured wine, which gives it an air of restraint, even though it is concentrated and ripe.
 The intensity and control of the fruit is impressive.
-The fruit for Quinta do Leda 2015 – a blend of 50% Touriga Franca, 20% Touriga Nacional, 15% Tinto Cão, 15% Tinta Roriz – was de-stemmed and gently crushed prior to being fermented in a combination of stainless steel tanks and granite lagares.
+The fruit for Quinta da Leda 2015 – a blend of 50% Touriga Franca, 20% Touriga Nacional, 15% Tinto Cão, 15% Tinta Roriz – was de-stemmed and gently crushed prior to being fermented in a combination of stainless steel tanks and granite lagares.
 It was matured in French oak barrels (50% new and 50% used) for a period of around 18 months, which lend cedar spice and subtle clove notes to Leda’s well groomed palate.
 The vintage is readily apparent in its deep set damask rose perfume (to nose and palate) and concentrated fruit – black and red currant and cherry and, with air, sweeter raspberry, with hints of blueberry.
 Savoury layers add nuance and a sense of place – chesnut, esteva, incipient leather and linseed – all notes which I associate with Leda.
 A ripe but refined chassis of tannins imparts length and an underpinning which I am sure will allow this wine to cellar well.
 Indeed, on day two, it is a little more subdued – quite brooding and introspective.
 13.5% Casa Ferreirinha are imported by Liberty Wines.

 Quinta do Monte Xisto 2015 (Douro Superior)

 This wine is made by the winemaker son and grandsons of Fernando Nicolau de Almeida, Barca Velha’s creator.
 Having pioneered Ramos Pinto’s Duas Quintas range, João Nicolao de Almeida together with his sons Mateus and João junior planted 10ha of vines at Quinta do Monte Xisto, their 40ha estate in 2005-2006.
 Located at 200-300m on a schistous outcrop overlooking the river, with north and south-facing slopes, it is cultivated organically.
 In 2015, it is a blend of Touriga Nacional (60%), Touriga Franca (35%) and Sousão (5%).
-Ageing for 18 months in 600l barrels results in a finely honed wine of marked freshness and elegance.
+Ageing for 18 months in 600l barrels made from Austrian, German and French oak results in a finely honed wine of marked freshness and elegance.
 On day two, it really hits its stride, showing delicate floral riffs and esteva hints to its fresh, very fluid red currant/berry, blackcurrant and fleshier plum fruit.
 A rail of fine but plentiful, well-integrated mineral tannins lends a guiding hand, gently but purposefully maintaining line and length.
 While Quinta do Leda is the darker, more savoury of the two – very much of the earth, Monte Xisto seems to be of the air.
 Most elegant for a Douro red, especially a Douro Superior red, where it is not so easy to take the weight out.
-It seems entirely right that this wine comes in a Burgundy bottle, while Quinta do Leda favours a Bordeaux bottle.
+It seems entirely right that this wine comes in a Burgundy bottle, while Quinta da Leda favours a Bordeaux bottle.
 13.5% Monte do Xisto is shipped “Fossil Fuel Free” from Porto into the UK by Xisto Wines of Bristol.